The Kea is a protected species that lives in forests and mountainous areas across the South Island. They are known as cheeky birds, watch out!

 The Wildlife Veterinary Trust is a charitable trust founded in 2007.
-The Trust saw the need for and established a hospital facility in Christchurch dedicated to treating and rehabilitating sick and injured, wild and native birds in the South Island of New Zealand.
+The Trust saw the need for and established a hospital facility in Christchurch dedicated to treating and rehabilitating sick and injured native birds in the South Island of New Zealand.

 Since opening its doors to patients in December 2014, the South Island Wildlife Hospital has successfully treated, rehabilitated and released many wild and native birds.
 You can follow their stories on the Hospital's Facebook page.

 The Hospital has a team of trained volunteers led by an experienced veterinarian.
 Our volunteers are passionate about our wildlife and take on all aspects of the Hospital's day-to-day operations including: